Hsin-Hung/Binance-API-cpp/README.md

 * BSwap Endpoints: `bSwap.h`
 * Fiat Endpoints: `fiat.h`

 The format for each API calls and parameters follows the official Binance API documentation.
-You can see the parameter's format in its endpoint's corresponding header and Utils file and all necessary paramters should be provides prior to the API call with the exception of `timestamp`, which will refer to the system clock if not provided.
+You can see the parameter's format in its endpoint's corresponding Header and Utils files.
+All necessary paramters should be provides prior to the API call with the exception of `timestamp`, which will be the system clock time if not provided.
 ## Integration

 add `src/binance` to your project and include the API wrapper